-SRECs Information Icon Units Upfront Payment or Choose how the homeowner wants to get paid for their SRECs: Not Production Based upfront lump sum based on capacity or over time based on Applicable Payments production Upfront payment An upfront payment is a one-time lump sum value paid to the \$/kW homeowner for the rights to all SRECs.
-Payment by Year of Payments over time are based on actual or estimated production \$/MWh Study Period by the solar PV system.
+SRECs Information Icon Units SREC Payment Choose how the homeowner wants to get paid for their SRECs: Not Type upfront lump sum based on capacity or over time based on Applicable production Up-front payment An upfront payment is a one-time lump sum value paid to the \$/kW homeowner for the rights to all SRECs.
+Production-based Payments over time are based on actual or estimated production \$/MWh Payments by the solar PV system.

-2.8 Results
+2.8.
+Results

-The "Results" page shown in Figure 2-8 and Figure 2-9 provide the user with the economic and environmental performance of two or three alternatives: (1) the status quo of not installing the system, (2) purchasing the system, and (3) PPA/lease.
+The "Results" page shown in Figure 2-8 and Figure 2-9 provide the user with the economic and environmental performance of two or three alternatives: (1) status quo of not installing the system, (2) purchasing the system, and (3) PPA/lease.
 A purchasing alternative is always required while the PPA/lease option is an optional alternative.
 The results provide a system summary, results summary, graphs, and the user's input assumptions used in the analysis.
 The user can also download the results in spreadsheet (CSV) format or in a PDF Report using the download buttons on the top right of the results page.